The Toyota RAV4 Hybrid could transform India’s SUV market

 - Transmission: e-CVT

-- Drive Modes: Eco, Sport, Normal, plus terrain-specific modes
+- Drive Modes: Eco, Sport, Normal, terrain-specific modes

 - Safety: Toyota Safety Sense, 8 airbags, lane assist, adaptive cruise control